kkkarnav/GoI_scrapers/README.md

 # GoI_scrapers
 Set of scrapers to grab political economy data from various GoI sites.
-Wrote these in the course of research work in Spring 2024.
+Wrote these in the course of research work in Spring and Summer 2024.

 ### nrega_scraper
 Grabs monthly work demand pattern data at the village level from https://nreganarep.nic.in